 • A wish list of things to do next summer

-This All About Summer mini-scrapbook is a fun and simple way to preserve precious family memories that can too easily be forgotten, and inspire conversation and storytelling among your children.
+This mini-scrapbook is a fun and simple way to preserve precious family memories that are too easily forgotten, and inspire conversation and storytelling with your kiddos.